wso2/samples-is/b2b-sample/apps/business-admin-app/README.md

 # Guardio Insurance Sample Application

-Guardio Insurance Sample Application repository contains an application that demonstrate capabilities of the organisation management feature in the WSO2 Identity Sever.
+Guardio Insurance Sample Application repository contains an application that demonstrate capabilities of the organization management feature in the WSO2 Identity Sever.

 ## Prerequesites
 You need to install ```nodejs``` >14.